King-Darius/FreeCrafter/README.md

 Icon assets are stored under `resources/icons` and bundled using Qt's resource system.
 They are currently only dummy assets.

 ## License
-This project is released under the terms of the MIT License.
+FreeCrafter's source code is released under the terms of the MIT License.
 See [LICENSE](LICENSE) for details.

+The application dynamically links against Qt 6, which is provided under the LGPL.
+If you redistribute builds that bundle Qt, make sure you follow the Qt licensing requirements summarized in [docs/legal/qt_lgpl_compliance.md](docs/legal/qt_lgpl_compliance.md) (for example, shipping the Qt license texts and offering the Qt sources).
 See [docs/testing.md](docs/testing.md) for regression test notes.

 ## Testing